top of page

 -Paul Lynch, Booker Prize winner, 2023.

-'animaginary' is her debut poetry collection. animaginary is a journey through the archetypes of the subconscious.
+'animaginary' is a journey through the archetypes of the subconscious.
 The beasts of the underworld hold our hopes and fears, life in one hand and death in the other.
-The collection moves through each incantation, entwining animism and psychology with the intention of personal alchemy.
+The collection entwines animism and psychology with the intention of personal alchemy.
+A mythic landscape opens to explore the darker side of the self in a Hecartic tradition.
+Animal spirits haunt the collection as shapeshifters, bringing self-actualisation in degrees both terrifying and rewarding.
 It ends with 'The World', eating its own tail in a metaphorical transformation.
+The poems speak of family, grief, gender roles, class and body politics.

 X: @catbalaq